Serge-weihao/CCNet-Pure-Pytorch/README.md

 As for the speed of tranning and testing, I compare my Pytorch Criss-Cross Attention and the official CUDA Criss-Cross Attention in this project.
 For batch size 4 at 4 2080Ti with Ohem,  my Pytorch Criss-Cross Attention costs 14m32s, and the official CUDA Criss-Cross Attention costs 15m22s on Cityscapes trainning set.
 For evaluation with batch size 1 at 1 2080Ti using single scale, my Pytorch Criss-Cross Attention costs 28m44s, and the official CUDA Criss-Cross Attention costs 30m59s on Cityscapes val set.<br>
 ### SynBN
 For better compatibility under different versions and environments, I decide to use pure Pytorch implementation without using  Cuda [inplace-abn](https://github.com/mapillary/inplace_abn).
 I adopt [Synchronized-BatchNorm-PyTorch
 ](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch), so it costs more GPU memory than inplace-abn.
-And I will try to realize a efficient inplace-abn in the future.<br>
+And I will try to realize an efficient inplace-abn in the future.<br>
 ## Requirements
 If you do not want to compare our implementation with the Cuda version, you just need Python 3, Pytorch 1.2 or 0.4, OpenCV and PIL.<br>
 If you want to compare our implementation with the Cuda version, you need Pytorch 1.1 or 1.2 and apex.